Medical Policy: 02.01.53

 Based on the review of the peer reviewed medical literature there are limited studies, primarily case series with small patient populations.
 These studies suggest that high intensity focused ultrasound (HIFU) may be promising non-invasive tool for nodular thyroid disease, but the available evidence is insufficient data to draw conclusions regarding HIFU for this indication.
 The evidence is insufficient to determine the effects on net health outcomes.

 Based on review of the peer reviewed medical literature the long term efficacy and safety of high intensity focused ultrasound (HIFU) compared to established interventions for various conditions have not been proven in controlled clinical trials for any indication.
 Additional randomized clinical trials with larger patient populations comparing established interventions are needed to determine the role of HIFU.
-Currently there are no society guidelines that indicate the use of HIFU as a treatment modality.
 The evidence is insufficient to determine the effects on net health outcomes.

 In 2017, the American Urological Association (AUA), American Society for Radiation Oncology (ASTRO) and Society of Urologic Oncology (SUO) issued a guideline on clinically localized prostate cancer, which included the following guideline statements regarding high intensity focused ultrasound (HIFU):